Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/ExponentialScheduler/en.md

-The ExponentialScheduler node is designed to generate a sequence of sigma values following an exponential schedule for diffusion sampling processes.
+The `ExponentialScheduler` node is designed to generate a sequence of sigma values following an exponential schedule for diffusion sampling processes.
 It provides a customizable approach to control the noise levels applied at each step of the diffusion process, allowing for fine-tuning of the sampling behavior.

-## Input types
+## Inputs

 | Parameter   | Comfy dtype | Description                                                                                   |
 |-------------|-------------|---------------------------------------------------------------------------------------------|